Code of Professional Conduct

 Applicability of the Code and relationship with Global body

 This Code applies to all members of the Chartered IIA.
 Members of the Chartered IIA are also members of The Institute of Internal Auditors Inc, the global professional body.
-This Code incorporates the Code of Ethics issued by the global body.
-Therefore, by applying the Code, members are also applying the global Code of Ethics.
+This Code incorporates Domain II of the Global Internal Audit Standards (Ethics & Professionalism), issued by the global body.
+Therefore, by applying the Code, members are also applying the principles and standards of Ethics and Professionalism as set out in the Global Internal Audit Standards.

 Purpose of the Code of Professional Conduct

-The code of professional conduct sets out the elements of professional standards and ethical considerations, which the Institute requires from members and shall be binding on all members of the Institute.
-It contains two principles adopted by the Chartered IIA - the overriding principle of professionalism - acting in the public interest - and the principle of treating people fairly and, from the Code of Ethics, an additional four principles and the rules of conduct.
+The Code of Professional Conduct sets out the elements of Domain II of the professional standards and ethical considerations, which the Chartered IIA requires from members and shall be binding on all members of the Chartered IIA.
+It contains two principles adopted by the Chartered IIA, the overriding principle of professionalism - acting in the public interest - and the principle of treating people fairly, as well as the Global Internal Audit Standards' principles and standards of Ethics and Professionalism.

 Enforcement

-For Institute members, breaches of the Code of Professional Conduct will be evaluated and administered according to The Institute's Professional Complaints Procedures.
-The fact that a particular conduct is not mentioned in the Rules of Conduct does not prevent it from being unacceptable or discreditable and therefore, the member liable to disciplinary action.
+For Chartered IIA members, breaches of the Code of Professional Conduct will be evaluated and administered according to The Chartered IIA's Professional Complaints Procedures.
+The fact that a particular conduct is not mentioned in the code of professional conduct does not prevent it from being unacceptable or discreditable and therefore, the member liable to disciplinary action.

 Principle of Professionalism - acting in the public interest